accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Ability for the user to control the display or playback of moving or flashing content using all pointing devices (touch, keyboard, mouse, etc.).

-All moving content, with the exception of temporal media supported by the [Multimedia] theme (referentiel-technique.html#topic-3), is concerned: animated graphic elements, moving content for example.
+All moving content, with the exception of time-based media supported by the [Multimedia] theme (referentiel-technique.html#topic-3), is concerned: animated graphic elements, moving content for example.

 **Note 1:** When appropriate, the control method should be available as the first element of the interface.